craigmiller160/db-backup-service/README.md

 ## Deploying to Production

-First, double check the `deploy/deployment.yml` volume information.
-This should point to a path that represents an external hard drive.
-That way the data is being backed up in a place separate from the main OS drive, so that can be wiped safely without risking data loss.
+First, an output directory needs to be configured on the local filesystem.
+The Kubernetes volume will point to `/opt/kubernetes/data/db-backup-service`, however that path should be symlinked so that it points to an external hard drive.
+That way the data is written to a place that will not be affected if the hard drive with the OS needs to be wiped/reinstalled.

 Now, fully build the application with `mvn clean package`.
 Then, run the `deploy.sh` script to deploy it to Kubernetes in production.